Pre-application planning advice for developers

 - Stage 1 In principle advice - this will advise whether or not planning permission is required and, if so, whether the proposal is acceptable in principle

-- Stage 2 Full standard pre-application advice following a stage 1 in principle advice - this will include a site visit and, where applicable, any comments made by internal consultees
+- Stage 2 Full standard pre-application advice following a stage 1 in principle advice - this will include a site visit and, where applicable, any comments made by internal consultees - a Stage 2 can only be submitted within 12 weeks of a Stage 1 response being issued

-- Full standard pre-application enquiry - this will advise whether or not planning permission is required and if so whether the proposal is acceptable.
-It will include a site visit and where applicable any comments made by internal consultees
+- Full standard pre-application enquiry - this will advise whether or not planning permission is required and, if so, whether the proposal is acceptable - it will include a site visit and, where applicable, any comments made by internal consultees

 - a bespoke service – this is an individual pre-application service with agreed consultee responses and meetings